nacht-falter/sonic-explorers/README.md

 ### Scope Plane

-For the scope of the project, separate sets of user stories were created for the backend and the frontend part of the application.
-The user stories for the Sonic Explorers API can be found here: [Sonic Explorers API User Stories](https://github.com/nacht-falter/sonic-explorers-api/blob/main/docs/USERSTORIES.md).
-Detailed information on the user stories for the frontend application can be found here: [Sonic Explorers User Stories](docs/USERSTORIES.md).
+For the scope of the project, separate sets of user stories were created [for the backend](https://github.com/nacht-falter/sonic-explorers-api/blob/main/docs/USERSTORIES.md) and [for the frontend](docs/USERSTORIES.md) part of the application with the MVP (Minimum Viable Product) in mind.

-The following user stories were included in the current scope of the frontend project:
+The following user stories were included in the current scope of the frontend project.
+User stories for the MVP are marked with the MVP label.

 ...